Incidental discovery of a relatively bright Delta Scuti Variable

 VizieR

-While choosing appropriate comparison stars for an exoplanet transit of the star KELT-2 A, an AAVSO-approved (believed to be stable) star exhibited significant and abrupt variations in magnitude, plotted below as relative flux T1.
+While choosing comparison stars for an exoplanet transit of the star KELT-2 A, an AAVSO-approved (believed to be stable) star exhibited significant and abrupt variations in magnitude, plotted below as relative flux T1.

 It turned out to be a previously undiscovered brighter (Magnitude 9.86) Delta Scuti variable star, HD 252752.